Introduction

 -

-¾ cup plus 2 tablespoons sweetened condensed milk
+¾ cup + 2 tablespoon sweetened condensed milk – the secret to silky, chewy caramel

 -